telefonwertkarte/AlexaMaxSkill/README.md

 # moritz

-This is the code for an amazon alexa skill for the elv-max thermostat system.
+This is the code for an amazon alexa skill for the eq3/elv-Max! thermostat system.

-More follows
+More is following in a few days